MSuarezMenendez/PaternityExclusion/README.md

 ## Scripts

-**PO_check.py** Parent-offspring exclusion.
+**PO_check.py**: Parent-offspring exclusion.

-**PaternityExclusion.py** Paternity exclusion.
+**PaternityExclusion.py**: Paternity exclusion.

-**Parentage_simulation.py** Simulation of paternity assignment.
+**Parentage_simulation.py**: Simulation of paternity assignment.

-**Create_PO.py** Outputs every combination of two individuals from a file.
+**Create_PO.py**: Outputs every combination of two individuals from a file.

-**Create_Calf_Mother.py** Outputs every combination of calf-mother pairs, based on a list of samples and their sex.
+**Create_Calf_Mother.py**: Outputs every combination of calf-mother pairs, based on a list of samples and their sex.

-**Dataset_micro_sampling.py** Creates subsampled datasets, starting at from eight loci, adding an additional locus at a time till all loci are included.
+**Dataset_micro_sampling.py**: Creates subsampled datasets, starting at from eight loci, adding an additional locus at a time till all loci are included.

-**MultiLoci.py** Increases the number of loci by sampling with replacement from a microsatellite dataset.
+**MultiLoci.py**: Increases the number of loci of a dataset by sampling with replacement from the input microsatellite dataset.

 ## Citation